Personnel

 • Water

 In addition to daily emergency response, firefighters are committed to training; vehicle, equipment and station maintenance; fire pre-planning and inspections; and other special projects as assigned by administration.
-Firefighter / paramedics must react quickly to high stress situations on a daily basis.
-They must remain physically and psychologically fit to mitigate the worst of situations in an efficient and professional manner using the resources available at hand.
+Firefighter/paramedics must remain physically and psychologically fit to mitigate the worst of situations in an efficient and professional manner using the resources available at hand.

 • Candidate Physical Ability Test (CPAT)